nazzart/react-horizontal-scroll-container/README.md

 # Project Description

-This is a DEMO of horizontal scrolling content.
+Bellow is a demo of horizontal scrolling content.
 Currently, the content can be scrolled only from the right side.
+Custom scrollbar is implemented which looks and feels same in all modern browsers.

 Example is using [MUI](https://mui.com/material-ui/getting-started/overview/) as a React component library, but can be adjusted to work with custom / other libraries as well.

 ![Alt text](public/horizontal-scroll-demo.png?raw=true "Title")